-The theme of the conference was "Fine Management, Precision Heal," and was held across 59 Chinese and 9 English sessions, and had more than 500 special reports and more than 1,200 articles.
-It especially held the Educational Session: Hepatobiliary & Pancreatic Cancer and hepatocellular carcinoma (HCC) Symposium, bringing together Prof. Shu-kui Qin (Bayi hospital of Nanjing, China) and Prof. Feng Shen (Eastern Hepatobiliary Surgery Hospital, Second Military Medical University, China).
+The theme of the conference was "Fine Management, Precision Heal".
+The conference was held across 59 Chinese and 9 English sessions, and had more than 500 special reports and more than 1,200 articles.
+It especially held the Educational Session: Hepatobiliary & Pancreatic Cancer and hepatocellular carcinoma (HCC) Symposium, bringing together Prof. Shu-kui Qin (Bayi Hospital of Nanjing, China) and Prof. Feng Shen (Eastern Hepatobiliary Surgery Hospital, Second Military Medical University, China).
 Prof. Qin gave a lecture of "Efficacy and safety of regorafenib versus placebo in patients with hepatocellular carcinoma (HCC) progressing on sorafenib: results of the international, randomized phase 3 RESORCE trial."
 Prof. Shen reported on "The recent advances in the treatment of primary liver cancer of liver transplantation."
 Additionally, Prof. Jia Fan discussed "The recent advances in the treatment of primary liver cancer resection."
-By carefully listening to reports, our editors learned about new technology and progress in the field of liver cancer and communicated this with experts home and abroad.
+By carefully listening to reports, our editors learned about the new technology and progress in the field of liver cancer and communicated this with experts home and abroad.
 Prof David Carbone provided relevant suggestions and affirmed the development of HR.

 From left to right: Lisa Huang, Dandan Yu, and Prof. Shu-kui Qin

 From left to right: Catherine Jin, Prof. David Carbone, Dandan Yu, and Lisa Huang